 In this week’s challenge, you will learn how to make a simple clean eating meal plan.
-Meal planning is an essential habit to save time and money while sticking to a clean eating diet.
+Breakfast, lunch and dinner planning is an essential habit to save time and money while sticking to a fiber-rich clean eating diet.
+But don’t panic, we’ll start again with a mini step.
+I’ve also created a special weekly meal planner for you, that you can download for free.

 Over processed convenience food is booming

-…too time consuming, too challenging, too inconvenient, too expensive…Homemade meals seem to be a thing of the past for the majority of American families.
-On the other hand, the market for over processed convenience food is booming.
+…too time-consuming, too challenging, too inconvenient, too expensive…Homemade meals seem to be a thing of the past for the majority of American families.
+On the other hand, the market for over processed foods is booming.

 Here are some statements from you in my survey that mirror this alarming situation: